 VIX term structure (or VIX futures term structure) is also the name frequently used for VIX futures curve.
 That is not totally incorrect, because every futures curve is technically a term structure (of a futures market).
 However, there are important differences between VIX term structure (as used by CBOE) and VIX futures curve, although the two are closely related.

-One thing that VIX Term Structure and VIX Futures Curve have in common is that both are tools for measuring or displaying market’s expectations regarding future volatility of S&P500 Index for different time periods.
+One thing that VIX term structure and VIX futures curve have in common is that both are tools for measuring or displaying market’s expectations regarding future volatility of S&P500 Index for different time periods.

-The differences between the two are the following:
+Differences between the two are the following:

-VIX Futures Curve, like other futures curves, uses the prices of different futures contract months.
-Therefore, it compares the value of VIX Index that the market expects at different points in the future (the points are expiration dates of individual VIX futures contracts).
-VIX (CBOE Volatility Index) of course measures implied volatility of S&P500 Index options with average maturity of 30 days and can therefore be interpreted as expected S&P500 Index volatility in the time period from now to 30 days ahead.
+VIX futures curve, like other futures curves, uses the prices of different futures contract months.
+It compares VIX index values that the market expects at different points in the future (the points are expiration dates of individual VIX futures contracts).
+The VIX (CBOE Volatility Index) measures implied volatility of S&P500 Index options with average maturity of 30 days and can therefore be interpreted as expected S&P500 Index volatility in the time period from now to 30 days ahead.

 The latest VIX term structure (chart and data) is available on the official website of CBOE.
 The link is here:

-You need to have an account on MyCBOE (which is free) and the process of downloading the data can seem a bit confusing at first.
+You need to have an account on CBOE (which is free) and the process of downloading the data can seem a bit confusing at first.
 Here you can find detailed instructions for downloading VIX term structure historical data from CBOE website.